 Click Here for tab for Are You Gonna Be My Girl by Jet

-Although the song only hit the top 20 in most Western countries and only 29 on the US Billboard Hot 100.
-It was their highest-selling single and still wound up shifting over 1.3 million copies to date.
+Although the song barely hit the top 20 in most Western countries and only 29 on the US Billboard Hot 100, it was their highest-selling single and still wound up shifting over 1.3 million copies to date.
 This was in large part due to its high energy presented by the catchy opening guitar riff.

-It instantly grabs your attention and with its playful use of the classic rock shapes you already know and love.
-All you’ll really be doing is jumping between the 5th and 7th frets which means you can leave your hand in 1 spot making it extra comfortable for beginners to play to.
+It instantly grabs your attention with its playful use of the classic rock shapes you already know and love.
+All you’ll really be doing is jumping between the 5th and 7th frets, which means you can leave your hand in one spot, making it extra comfortable for beginners.

 Purple Haze by Jimi Hendrix

 Click Here for tab for Purple Haze by Jimi Hendrix

 Jimi Hendrix’s importance to the musical and guitar world cannot be overstated.
 Part of his album The Jimi Hendrix Experience, this song does a good job of showcasing how creative and innovative he was with his guitar playing.
 This signature style would influence an entire generation of younger musicians and is something every beginner should try their hand at.

 The riff itself is super simple to play, just using single notes and a cool-sounding quarter note bend.
 The emphasis is really placed on his signature fuzzy tone, and also the kind of pick attack and vibrato he uses.
 This is where so much of his personality came from and is ultimately what made him so unique.

 Sweet Child O’ Mine by Guns N’ Roses

 Click Here for tab for Sweet Child O’ Mine by Guns N’ Roses